orlox/mesa2022_hmxb/minilab2.md

 m2 = 21.2d0
 initial_period_in_days = 5.6d0
 ```
+Here `m1` corresponds to the mass of the star and `m2` to the mass of the black hole, which me model as a point mass.
 The objective will be to model the three systems in the table above, study how binary interaction differs between them,
 and assess some of the limitations of the `binary` module.

 ## Modifications to the template
-We will start this minilab using the solution to minilab 1.
+We will start this minilab using the solution to minilab 1. \red{Throughout the lab we will make use of} `mdot_scheme='Kolb'`.
 Two small adjustements that we will need are the following
 - Set `max_model_number=400` in `inlist1`.
 This is enough to model the systems until near-detachment.
 We will ignore the core helium burning phase.
 - Add `Kipp_xaxis_name = 'star_age'` and change `History_Panels1_xaxis_name='star_age'` in `inlist1`.
 Having properties shown against time instead of model number in `pgstar` will help understand the different timescales that come into play.